rubensworks/PhD-Thesis/content/storing/querying.md

 returns the requested result.

 If `ori ≥ |snapshot\deletions|`, `version[ori] = additions[ori - |snapshot\deletions|]`.
-From lines 20-22 follows that `snapshot` gets emptied and `additions` gets shifted for the remaining required elements `(ori - |snapshot\deletions|)`, which then also returns the requested result on line 25.
+From lines 20-22 it follows that `snapshot` gets emptied and `additions` gets shifted for the remaining required elements `(ori - |snapshot\deletions|)`, which then also returns the requested result on line 25.

 #### Delta Materialization